Waidd/elasticmongoose/README.md

 ## Notes

-This was originally forked https://github.com/Waidd/elasticmongoose.
+This was originally forked from https://github.com/Waidd/elasticmongoose.
 It didn't seem to be in active development.
 It was a library we becoming dependant on at ClaraStream.
-Please note this is not production ready yet, and won't be until it reaches version 1.0.
+Please note that this library is not production ready yet, and won't be until it reaches version 1.0.

 Immediate TODOs:
 * Update the README usage docs